Andras Keller conductor

 Beethoven Symphony No.5

-Distinguished Canadian pianist Angela Hewitt joins the Concerto Budapest Symphony Orchestra to perform Mozart’s sublime Piano Concerto No.23 following a quintessentially Hungarian performance of Kodály’s delightful Dances Galánta.
-To open the 2nd half of the concert, the orchestra will perform Enescu’s richly orchestrated Romanian Rhapsody No.1, the perfect piece to showcase the virtuosic ensemble of Concerto Budapest Symphony Orchestra.
-Concluding the concert, will be Beethoven’s Symphony No.5, arguably the most famous symphony ever composed, with its iconic four-note opening motif.
+Opening the concert with much gusto is Enescu’s richly orchestrated Romanian Rhapsody No.1, the perfect piece to showcase the virtuosic ensemble of Concerto Budapest Symphony Orchestra.
+This will be followed by Mozart’s sublime Piano Concerto No.23, with distinguished Canadian pianist Angela Hewitt performing alongside the orchestra.
+The second half of the concert begins with a quintessentially Hungarian performance of Kodály’s delightful Dances Galánta.
+And, to conclude the concert, will be Beethoven’s Symphony No.5, arguably the most famous symphony ever composed, with its iconic four-note opening motif.
 This concert promises to be a real feast of Eastern and Western European music, not to be missed.

 Travel & Dining